charliewhiteyu/PCSL/README.md

 # Positional Covariance Statistical Learning (PCSL)
-> PCSL is a statistical learning method that parametrizes the elastic network model from positional covariance of structural ensemble.
+> PCSL is a statistical learning method that parametrizes the Elastic Network Model from positional covariance of structural ensemble.

 ## Contents